piraeusdatastore/piraeus-operator/docs/explanation/components.md

 The LINSTOR Satellite service runs on each node.
 It acts as the local configuration agent for LINSTOR managed storage.
 It is stateless and receives all the information it needs from the LINSTOR Controller.

-Satellites are started as plain Pods, managed by the Piraeus Operator.
-Using plain Pods, we can guarantee a stable hostname for the Pod on every node, which is requirement of LINSTOR.
-It also enables having per-node configuration and customization of the Satellite Pods.
+Satellites are started as DaemonSets, managed by the Piraeus Operator.
+We deploy one DaemonSet per node, this enables having per-node configuration and customization of the Satellite Pods.
+This also means that unless [`host-networking](../how-to/drbd-host-networking.md) is used, the DRBD connection names will use the Pod hostnames instead of the node name.

 # `linstor-csi-controller`